Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/README.md

 ## Examples

-- An example of a complete PandasAI conda environment specification is provided in [PandasAI.yml](examples/PandasAI.yml).
 - An absolute minimal conda environment specification only including Python 3.12 is provided in [python312.yml](examples/python312.yml).
 - The minimal conda environment PyTorch recipe for LUMI-G is provided in [minimal_pytorch.yml](examples/minimal_pytorch.yml).
-This environment file can also be used with the `/appl/local/containers/sif-images/lumi-rocm-rocm-6.0.3.sif` base image.
+This environment file can also be used with the `/appl/local/laifs/containers/lumi-multitorch-u24r70f21m50t210-20260415_130625/lumi-multitorch-mpich-u24r70f21m50t210-20260415_130625.sif` base image.
+If you want to do exercise 3 on your own do not look at this example until after the exercise.
+- A minimal conda environment for Jax is provided in [jax.yml](examples/jax.yml).

 ## Hands-on exercises